Last updated: 24 January 2014 (v3)

 Our Website Security

 Forwarding credit card numbers or other sensitive information via email or facsimile is not safe.
 We suggest that you do not send information to us in either format.

 Certain sections of the Heart Foundation’s websites are secured using SSL technology to encrypt data between your browser and the website.
 If you are entering any payment or credit card information on the internet, you should confirm that the page is secured (padlock symbol in your browser) before entering any information.
 We make every effort possible to make your donations and transactions within our site as secure and safe as possible for you.

 By using this website you acknowledge and agree that the internet is inherently insecure and that you use the internet at your own risk.
 You acknowledge that you do not hold the Heart Foundation liable for any security breaches, viruses, Trojans or other malicious software that may infect your computer or any loss of data, revenue or otherwise that may occur as a result of using this website.

-We recommend the use of Microsoft Internet Explorer V7 or higher with a minimum resolution of 1024x768 for best viewing of Heart Foundation websites.
+We recommend the use of Microsoft Internet Explorer v9 or higher with a minimum resolution of 1024x768 for best viewing of Heart Foundation websites.

 The Spam Act 2003

 The Spam Act prohibits the sending of unsolicited emails, SMS and MMS messages for commercial purposes from or within Australia or to people in Australia, and bans the supply and use of software designed to harvest email addresses.
-While charities do have some exemptions from this Act, the Heart Foundation will be guided by the best practice guidelines developed on responsible electronic messaging practices by the Australian Direct Marketing Association in conjunction with industry and consumer representatives and administered by the Australian Communications and Media Authority.
+While charities do have some exemptions from this Act, the Heart Foundation will be guided by the best practice guidelines developed on responsible electronic messaging practices by the Association for Data-driven Marketing & Advertising in conjunction with industry and consumer representatives and administered by the Australian Communications and Media Authority.

 Changes to our Privacy Notice